 Business Opportunity

+In an interview with the owner of D’Carmelite school, the group found out that they are still processing the payrolls of their employees by hand.

 Opportunity was given to the team when D'Carmelite school issue regarding their payroll system.
 Today everything is automated and time is very important, in order to save time and effort, D'Carmelite gave the group a project.
 An automated system that will minimize the duration of the processing of payroll with less input.